unibas-tilics/tilics/articles/article-110-guess-fast-or-wait.md

 <!-- END TITLE -->

 <!-- BEGIN BODY -->
-Imagine you're in an unfamiliar city and trying to find a new place.
+Imagine you're in an unfamiliar city, trying to find a place to stay.
-Also, you're using your smartphone for navigation.
-And because you have a good sense of direction, you already start walking the way you think is correct while looking up the way on your phone.
+You decide to use your phone to navigate.
+Since you have a good sense of direction, you already start walking, while looking up the way on your phone.

 If you guessed the direction correctly, you didn't waste any time waiting for the result, and can continue on your way.
 If your guess